kialanpillay/value-iteration/README.md

 ## value_iteration.h

 This is a header file that contains the ```ValueIteration``` Class declaration.
-This class contains several methods and data member variables necessary for the implementation of the Value Iteration algorithm. ```vector``` variables are used to hold key data pertaining to the states and actions possible in the environment and the optimal values and policies that are computed at each iteration of the algorithm.
-An ```unordered_map``` stores the reward function value, indexed by the transition between states.
+This class contains several methods and data member variables necessary for the implementation of the Value Iteration algorithm. ```vector``` variables are used to hold key data pertaining to the states and actions possible in the environment and the optimal values that are computed at each iteration of the algorithm.
+An ```unordered_map``` stores the reward function value indexed by the transition between states, as well as another to store the optimal policy computed from the optimal values.
 The start and terminal state are stored in ```string``` members.
 Integral variables that track the total number of iterations before convergence, and the discount factor utilised in the algorithm.

 ## value_iteration.cpp